-Parameter Comment cmdbContext For details, see "CmdbContext" on page 291. domainName The domain to update credentials in. protocolName A protocol used on the domain. credentialsEntryID The ID of the credentials to update. credentialsEntryParameters The "CIProperties" collection to set as properties for the credentials.
+Parameter Comment cmdbContext For details, see "CmdbContext" on page 270. domainName The domain in which to update credentials. protocolName The name of a protocol used on the domain.

+Parameter Comment credentialsEntryID The ID of the credentials to update. credentialsEntryParameters The "CIProperties" collection to set as properties for the credentials.